gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 They were however harder to interpret given the use of the Hellinger transformation for the raw occurrence data only.
-Raw occurrence data showed a negative relationship between species richness and LCBD coefficients (@fig:relation_raw), as observed previously by @HeinGron17, with no clear geographic pattern (@fig:lcbd_raw).
+Raw occurrence data showed a negative relationship between species richness and LCBD coefficients (@fig:relationship_oneplot), as observed previously by @HeinGron17, with no clear geographic pattern (@fig:lcbd_raw).
 If anything, the highest values seemed to be at the borders of the most sampled regions, where are located the sites in which fewer species were observed (@fig:richness_raw).
-On the other hand, SDM predictions showed a quadratic form, with the LCBD coefficients re-increasing after some threshold (@fig:relation_sdm).
+On the other hand, SDM predictions showed a quadratic form, with the LCBD coefficients re-increasing after some threshold (@fig:relationship_oneplot).
 The geographic pattern is also clearer, with the highest values to the northern and southern extremes (@fig:lcbd_sdm).
 Since LCBD indices should highlight the most exceptional species composition, both species poor or species rich, this result is no necessarily surprising.
 In a way, extremes and intermediate values might be represented more evenly on the continuous scale of a SDM than in the raw data.
-Although raw occurrence data results concorded with those of @HeinGron17, the different result with the SDM projections might show the importance of going beyond occurrence data when using large but spatially biased databases such as eBird.
+Although raw occurrence data results concurred with those of @HeinGron17, the different result with the SDM projections might show the importance of going beyond occurrence data when using large but spatially biased databases such as eBird.
 Once again, our results highlight the need for well-thought method and an investigation of